yildi1337/DAQv3/README.md

 # Firmware

 The firmware running on the STM32H753ZIT6 is mainly written in ANSI C and has been developed in <a href="https://www.st.com/en/development-tools/stm32cubeide.html">STM32CubeIDE</a> version 1.10.1 utilizing the official <a href="https://github.com/STMicroelectronics/stm32h7xx_hal_driver">STM32H7xx_HAL_Driver</a>.
-The firmware performs the following tasks, among others:
+Among others, the firmware performs the following tasks:

 - Configuration of the ADC AD7768 (on module <a href="#AnalogConversion_v3">AnalogConversion_v3</a>) via SPI (SPI_3).
 - Reception of sampled data from the ADC AD7768 via SPI (SPI_2) and DMA (DMA1_Stream0).